xzxADIxzx/Crawler-Language/README.md

 * ayowl dot spiar\`i toi yoy niw  yoy dot wioko\`i toi ayowl niw
 * ayowl dot spiar\`i toi yoy . yoy dot wioko\`i toi ayowl

+There are well-established expressions in the language, i.e. instead of *ayowl dot cu toi yoy* you can say just *cu*.
+Or for example *nim nim* translated translates as delicious.

 ## Vocabulary
 All words and their translation into English.